theUncanny/edna/src/note-help.md

 // you can format it with `Alt + Shift + F` let x = 5
 console.log("x is", x)
 ∞∞∞markdown

 # Privacy and security

 Your notes are private and secure.

-Your notes are stored in the browser or on your computer.
+Notes are stored in the browser or on disk.

+You can encrypt notes for additional security.

 The code is [open source](https:/github.com/kjk/edna) so you can audit it.